Dog Warden Service across North Dorset, West Dorset and Weymouth and Portland

 Collection of dog during normal working hours (8am - 5pm Monday to Friday)

 Collection of dog out of hours (5pm - 10pm Monday to Friday, 8am - 10pm Saturday, Sunday and Bank Holidays.
-No Service Christmas Day or Boxing Day)
+No service Christmas Day, Boxing Day or New Year's Day)

 - Statutory Fee £25